 - After you mix the dough, cover the bowl with plastic wrap and place it in the warmest spot in your kitchen.

-Knead your Dough
+Strengthen your Dough

 - 7:40 AM- Before putting your dough into your bowl, coat the bowl with a small amount of olive oil.
 When placing the dough back in the bowl, make sure it gets coated in the oil.
 Roll it around a few times to ensure full coating and place plastic wrap back over the bowl and let it rest in the warmest spot in your kitchen.